milanvdmaaten/portfolio/content/blog/hello-world/index.md

 ---
 title: NPO
-tagline: " A new concept and mobile design"
+tagline: "A new concept and mobile design"
 fullWidth: true
 date: 2015-05-01T22:12:03.284Z
 displayPosition: 1